 You will not obtain a criminal record if you participate in the Alternative Measures Program.
 This is the main reason so many people participate in this diversion program.
 However, you should know that if you apply for a police information or vulnerable sector check in Alberta, there will be a reported entry as “Alternative Measures / Extrajudicial Sanctions – No Criminal Convictions.”
 This will only be reported for a period of one year.

 You can apply to the police agency to have the information purged from their database system.
 It may be important to do this for immigration or employment purposes.
 However, there is a waiting period.
 If you need more information on how to do this, please contact one of our lawyers.

-If you employed in healthcare, education or work with a vulnerable sector of the population, you may be required to complete a “vulnerable sector check” for your employment.
+If you are employed in healthcare, education, or work with a vulnerable sector of the population, you may be required to complete a “vulnerable sector check” for your employment.
 If you are employed in one of these fields, you should consult with a lawyer before accepting the Alternative Measures program to obtain proper legal advice.

 OBTAINING SEXUAL SERVICES – “STOP” PROGRAM

 If you are charged with attempting to pay for sexual services contrary to section 286.1(1) of the Criminal Code and have no criminal record, you will likely qualify for the Alternative Measures Program.
 However, the requirements for this specific offence are different than simply doing volunteer work or making a charitable donation.
 The “STOP”, or Sex Trade Offender Program, formerly known as “John School,” is a type of Alternative Measures program for people with no criminal record who are charged with attempting to purchase some kind of sexual service.